-Gee, a blood sacrifice to raise to life a deceased member of the Kravinoff family back to life.
-Wonder where this is going.
+Gee, a blood sacrifice to raise a deceased member of the Kravinoff family back to life.
+I wonder where this is going . . .

 These two fights are brutal, and Michael Lark does not let up.
 Unlike Chris Bachalo or John Romita Jr., whose cartoony styles mingle with darkness and violence often, Lark’s work is just dark.
-His more realistic take on illustrations make for some rough fights and brutal injuries.
-We get kicks, punches, gunshot wounds, knife wounds, claw wounds as both sides exhaust their storehouse of abilities.
-In the aftermath, Ana, Vladimir, and Alyosha have all fled, while Arana, and Spidey and Julia are approached by Ezekiel.
+His more realistic take on illustrations makes for some rough fights and brutal injuries.
+We get kicks, punches, gunshot wounds, knife wounds, and claw wounds as both sides exhaust their storehouses of abilities.
+In the aftermath, Ana, Vladimir, and Alyosha have all fled, while Arana, Spidey, and Julia are approached by Ezekiel.

 Night of the Hunter

-But something’s…off about Kraven.
+But something’s . . . off about Kraven.
 Not only is he having a difficult time adjusting to life as a reborn bad guy (as the Chameleon remarks, this was a guy who shot himself in the head years ago during the “Kraven’s Last Hunt” story by J.M.
 DeMatteis, a story considered by many to be a classic Spidey tale), something’s wrong with him physically.
 He’s alive, but he’s weird.
 When Ana tries to reassure him, he attacks her, and she stabs Kraven in defense.
-He bleeds, but does not fall, he does not die.
+He bleeds but does not fall or die.
 That’s when he realizes Sasha’s mistake.
 He’s alive, but not fully.

+Why?
 Because the Spider-Man that died wasn’t Peter Parker.
-Peter was replaced with a duplicate, his clone Kaine.
+Peter was replaced with a duplicate—his clone Kaine.
 Kaine died in Peter’s place.

 Again, it’s a great idea, and it feels very natural.
 Kaine’s been introduced to the story already, so his sacrifice doesn’t feel forced.
-He’s been torn for years about himself, about the role he has to play, so his inclusion flows from his story and his character.
+He’s been torn for years about himself and the role he has to play, so his inclusion flows from his story and his character.

 And where’s the responsibility in taking a life?